 “As a result of some particular and particularly exciting experiences which I experienced whilst journeying through the jungles of Nycheril, I effectively developed a tolerance to most of the toxins, poisons, and venoms native to that region,” Vere explained vaguely.
 “Thus, my inability now to ‘infect’ myself with the contaminant that has contaminated this city.”

 Doil nodded slowly.
 Part of him wanted to ask more detailed questions about Vere’s methodology, but a larger part of him was certain that he didn’t want to know.
+The explanation would doubtless involve epic poetry.
 The main part of him was more concerned with trying to apply this new knowledge as swiftly as possible.
-“I don’t suppose you can tell my precisely what the contaminant is and how to treat it for those of us who do not happen to have a native tolerance to most toxins?”
+“I don’t suppose you can tell me precisely what the contaminant is and how to treat it for those of us who do not happen to have a native tolerance to most toxins?”

 Vere shook his head.
 “I would have come to you sooner if I were in possessions of such elixirs.
 However, fear not: I believe that I have in my custody someone who may be able to assist you in your efforts here, if you are willing to accept somewhat…unconventional methods.”